arkency/posts/posts/2015-10-14-run-it-in-background-job-after-commit.md

 ---

-There is this problem that when you schedule a background job from inside of a running database transaction, the background job can kick in before the transaction is commited.
+There is this problem that when you schedule a background job from inside of a running database transaction, the background job can kick in before the transaction is committed.
 **Then the job can't find the data that it expects to already be there, in database**.
 How do we solve this issue?
 Let's schedule a job after db commit.